svj-aventador/xrpl-dev-portal/content/concepts/payment-types/partial-payments.md

 # Partial Payments

-In the default case, the `Amount` field of a [Payment transaction][] in the SGY Ledger specifies the exact amount to deliver, after charging for exchange rates and [transfer fees](transfer-fees.html).
+In the default case, the `Amount` field of a [Payment transaction][] in the RCP Ledger specifies the exact amount to deliver, after charging for exchange rates and [transfer fees](transfer-fees.html).
 The "Partial Payment" flag ([**tfPartialPayment**](payment.html#payment-flags)) allows a payment to succeed by reducing the amount received instead of increasing the amount sent.
 Partial payments are useful for [returning payments](become-an-xrp-ledger-gateway.html#bouncing-payments) without incurring additional costs to oneself.

-The amount of SGY used for the [transaction cost](transaction-cost.html) is always deducted from the sender’s account, regardless of the type of transaction.
+The amount of RCP used for the [transaction cost](transaction-cost.html) is always deducted from the sender’s account, regardless of the type of transaction.

-Partial payments can be used to exploit naive integrations with the SGY Ledger to steal money from exchanges and gateways.
+Partial payments can be used to exploit naive integrations with the RCP Ledger to steal money from exchanges and gateways.
 The [Partial Payments Exploit](#partial-payments-exploit) section of this document describes how this exploit works and how you can avoid it.

 ## Semantics